jlonge4/mychatGPT/ReadMe.md

 ## Installation

-To set up this project, first you need to add your OPEN_AI_API key as an env variable, or add it on line 13 of the .py file and deleting line 12.
+To set up this project, first you need to add your OPENAI_API key as an env variable, or add it on line 13 of the .py file and deleting line 12.
 Next, run pip install -r /path/to/requirements.txt

 ## Usage